huningxin/tf-community/rfcs/20210910-webnn-delegate.md

 * Platforms: does this work on all platforms supported by TensorFlow?
 If not, why is that ok?
 Will it work on embedded/mobile?
 Does it impact automatic code generation or mobile stripping tooling?
 Will it work with transformation tools?
 * Execution environments (Cloud services, accelerator hardware): what impact do you expect and how will you confirm?

+The WebNN delegate works on all platforms supported by TensorFlow Lite WebAssembly runtime that include:
+* Web browsers without WebNN API implemented: it is supported by WebNN-polyfill
+* Web browsers with WebNN API implemented: it is supported by the native WebNN implementation of the browser
+* Node.js/Electron.js: it is supported by the WebNN-native binding for Node.js

 ### Best Practices
 * Does this proposal change best practices for some aspect of using/developing TensorFlow?
 How will these changes be communicated/enforced?

+This change will follow the [TensorFlow Lite delegate development guide](https://www.tensorflow.org/lite/performance/implementing_delegate) and won't change any best practices.

 ### Tutorials and Examples
 * If design changes existing API or creates new ones, the design owner should create end-to-end examples (ideally, a tutorial) which reflects how new feature will be used.
 Some things to consider related to the tutorial: